CompuTec/computec-docs/docs/appengine/plugins-user-guide/bulk-changes-on-bills-of-materials/bom-to-mor-update.md

 ## Installation

-This feature is built on an AppEngine job, which is automatically installed during the [BulkChange plugin installation](../bulk-changes-on-bills-of-materials/installation-and-configuration.md). o enable the BOM to MOR update, ensure:
+This feature is built on CompuTec AppEngine job, which is automatically installed during the [BulkChange plugin installation](../bulk-changes-on-bills-of-materials/installation-and-configuration.md). o enable the BOM to MOR update, ensure:
     - Send Events Job is active for a specific company.
 Click [here](../../administrators-guide/configuration-and-administration/configuration.md) to find out more.
     - Background processing is configured for the specific company.